httpwg/http-extensions/draft-ietf-httpbis-priority.md

 signal the intended priority to the client by including the Priority field in a PUSH_PROMISE or HEADERS frame.

+# Scheduling and the CONNECT Method

+When a request stream carries the CONNECT method, the scheduling guidance in this document applies to the DATA frames that carry either HTTP content or payload related to the established TCP connection.

 ## Intermediaries with Multiple Backend Connections